gis-rpd/pipelines/README.md

 - Also note, you must not prefix the script with `python`, (installed scripts automatically use the RPD Python3 installation)
 - If called correctly, jobs will be run on the cluster automatically
-- Use of `-v` is recommended, so that some more information is printed
+- Use the `-v` option, so that some more information is printed
 - All scripts create an output directory (option `-o`) containing the run environment
 - Your results will be saved to a corresponding subdirectory called `./out/`
 - Upon completion (success or error) an email will be send to the user